majek/fluxcapacitor/README.md

 While these tools patch time libraries in Ruby and Python, `fluxcapacitor` works on a lower layer and "patches" low-level syscalls.
-That way it can lie about time to any program in any programming language, as long as it runs on Linux.
+That way it can lie about time to any program in any programming language as long as it runs on Linux.

-This approach has a significant advantage: it is possible to lie about time to more than a one processes at the same time.
+This approach has a significant advantage: it is possible to lie about time to many processes at the same time.
 It is especially useful for running network applications where server and client run in different processes and somewhat rely on time.
+It will also work with multithreaded applications.

 Internally Fluxcapacitor uses on `ptrace` syscall and `LD_PRELOAD` linker feature and thus is Linux specific.